 And the reason for this madness?
 If they get their grow lighting any closer to the plant canopy and no matter the grow equipment details, those plants suffer with hot spots and light overkill.
+Take a look at this grow light ppfd chart comparison to understand the reason for this.
 It’s a serious grow equipment stress factor for plants and they will fail to thrive.
 These same growers have only one solution if their grow lamps are going to remain stationary.
 That is to position the grow lamps higher.
 By doing this with their indoor growing equipment, their plants get less quality indoor grow light.
 As we all know, less indoor grow light = slower growth and smaller yields.

 Indoor grow light that is positioned five feet above the plant canopy is 50% less powerful at that height